 There's a reason we’re putting this first on our list.
-Personalization is hugely important in the gifting sector – in fact, 85% of consumers say it is the biggest factor that determines the perfect gift3.
-Buyers want to be able to customize their gifts to make them extra special for the recipient – and they’ll be willing to pay more to do so.
+Personalization is hugely important in the gifting sector – in fact, 85% of consumers say it is the biggest factor that determines the perfect gift2.
+Buyers want to be able to customize their gift purchases to make them extra special for the recipient – and they’ll be willing to pay more to do so.

-Here are some nice touches your e-commerce business could offer:
+Here are some nice personalization touches your e-commerce business could offer:

 Put your thinking hat on and get creative!

 Ensure that visitors to your e-commerce website know right away that you sell gifts.
 Have fun with your homepage design – lots of festive-themed banners, animations and photos will let customers know they’ve come to the right place for their holiday shopping.